 With the last few head races of fall complete, this article is for the many rowers who turn with mixed feelings to the erg for winter training.
-RowingRelated wrote a great article here exploring some of the reasons that many rowers are afraid of the erg, the consequences of that fear, and how coaches and rowers continue to facilitate this fear.
+RowingRelated wrote a great article here exploring some of the reasons that many rowers are afraid of the erg, the consequences of erg fear, and how coaches and rowers continue to facilitate erg fear in rowing.
 A crucial observation in the article is this:

 “When compared to other endurance sports like cycling, running, swimming, etc., I have not encountered an equal level of disdain for such fundamental mental and physical endurance training.
 A track runner might complain if he or she had to be on the treadmill all winter long, but the idea would not strike fear into his or her heart…” [RowingRelated]

-This is an element of rowing culture that has outright negative physical and mental performance consequences and is 100% controllable by the individual.
-Coaching education and a cultural shift in rowing away from glorifying the negative parts of the sport are necessary to fully eradicating erg fear at the root, but that is a slow path.
-This article is for the individual rower who acknowledges his or her fear of the erg and wants to move past it for more productive training and a happier and more balanced mental state.
-The remainder of this article is based on the premise that erg-fear is a real phenomenon exhibited by many rowers and that this fear is not to be derided, shamed, or celebrated through social media hashtags—it is to be overcome.
+to move past it for more productive training and a happier, more balanced mental state.
+The remainder of this article is based on the premise that erg fear is a real phenomenon experienced by many rowers and that this fear is not to be derided, shamed, or celebrated through social media memes and hashtags—it is to be overcome.

 “I am really frustrated by our sport when it comes to the erg being viewed as a torture device rather than a helpful tool that people can enjoy.
 This negative mindset, which is extremely contagious, plagues the sport, preventing athletes from training to their potential and possibly serving as one of the reasons that careers in rowing, at every level, are often so short.”
 [RowingRelated]

 They say that the first step to solving a problem is admitting you have a problem.
-I was afraid of the erg as a rower.
+I experienced erg fear as a junior rower.
 I would lose sleep the night before a heavy workout and had to resort to ever-increasing measures to psych myself up when the workouts came around.
 This is not normal behavior for athletes simply using an alternative training tool for their sport.
-This is not something that athletes in any sport should have to deal with and it is not a desirable part of rowing culture.
+This is not something that athletes in any sport should have to deal with, and it is not a desirable part of rowing culture.

 First, write down some of your erg-fearing behaviors.
-Queasy stomach, suppressed appetite, sweaty palms, sleeplessness, avoidance of workouts, irritability, etc., are all fear symptoms.
-While some anxiety is normal before any important occasion, such as a race, test, or wedding speech, these are not positive, helpful, or necessary symptoms for routine training.
+Mine included: queasy stomach, suppressed appetite, sweaty palms, sleeplessness, avoidance of workouts, irritability before workouts.
+These are all symptoms of fear and anxiety, and while some anxiety is normal before any important occasion, excessive anxiety is not positive, helpful, or necessary symptoms for training or sport performance.

 #1: Cognitive Reframing

-A mental adjustment to depict what could be a negative event in a positive way.
-This is hugely important for this issue specifically.
-Many rowers have a negative association with the ergometer, despite the fact that most already know the answer to overcoming it–treat the erg as a tool.
+Cognitive reframing is a mental adjustment to depict what could be a negative event as a positive thing or as a challenge.
+This is hugely important for erg fear.
+Many rowers have a negative association with the erg, despite the fact that most already know the answer to overcoming it–treat the erg as a tool.
 How many times have you heard that, or even said it yourself?
 This is an example of cognitive reframing.
 Every time you start to think about fear of the erg, the erg as a torture device, or any other negative association, STOP yourself and repeat: “the erg is a tool.”
-You can come up with your own mantra, too.Another easy example is saying “I GET to go erg today,” rather than “I have to go erg today.”
-Seems silly at first, but it is critical for any cognitive reframing to fake it ’til you make it.
-It will likely feel corny at first, but the consistency is critical to success, and it will work.
+You can come up with your own mantra, too.Another easy example is saying “I GET to go erg today,” rather than “I HAVE to go erg today.”
+This may seem silly at first, but it is critical for any cognitive reframing to fake it ’til you make it.
+The consistency is critical to success, and it will work with time and dedication.
 Eventually, the negative thoughts will simply stop coming because you have counterattacked them repeatedly with the truth–that the erg is a tool.